-Bill Johnston the versatile left arm medium pace bowler, who was a key member of Australian invincible side of 1948.
-Bill Johnston was often an underrated member of Australian side in the decade after the World War II.
-Bill Johnston played 40 Tests matches from 1947 to 1955. for Australia taking 160 wickets at 23.91 until a knee injury forced him to retirement from cricket.
+Bill Johnston the versatile left-arm medium-pace bowler, was a key member of Australian invincible side of 1948.
+Bill Johnston was often an underrated member of the Australian side in the decade after World War II.
+Bill Johnston played 40 Tests matches from 1947 to 1955. for Australia taking 160 wickets at 23.91 until a knee injury forced him to retire from cricket.

 He was on the one of best performer on the tour of 1948 and equaled Ray Lindwall as Australian Top Wicket takers in the Tests, with 27 victims at an average of 23.33!
 His efforts earned him a Wisden Cricketer of the Year title in 1949.
 The Almanac reported that “no Australian made a greater personal contribution to the playing success of the 1948 side” than Johnston.